-Trapped Wolves - Trappers are required to dispatch wolves via gunshot.
+Trapped Wolves (CR) - Trappers must immediately dispatch wolves via gunshot.
 Trappers will be allowed to dispatch trapped wolves during all hours, including night time.
-You cannot "high-grade" your take by releasing a wolf that you do not want.
+You cannot "highgrade" your take by releasing a wolf that you do not want.
 If the wolf is radio-collared, see the section "Marked or Radio-Collared Animals."